Welding Overlay

 Weld overlay, a versatile technique for surface enhancement, offers several advantages across different applications.

-In PTA (Plasma Transferred Arc) welding, it is optimum for hardfacing pump components.
+In PTA (Plasma Transferred Arc) welding is optimum for hardfacing pump components.
 Advantages include precise control over the heat-affected zone, minimal dilution, improved wear resistance, and enhanced corrosion protection.

 MIG (Metal Inert Gas) welding is ideal for Waste to Energy boilers, providing benefits such as high deposition rates, excellent fusion, minimal distortion, and superior toughness.
 Laser welding, well-suited for Turbine applications, offers advantages like high precision, narrow heat-affected zone, minimal distortion, reduced material waste, and enhanced mechanical properties.
 These techniques provide efficient and cost-effective solutions for various industries, ensuring improved performance and durability of critical components.